Tarun2003h/Ecommerce-shop-here/README.md

 # Ecommerce-shop-here
-An Ecommerce website built using html css and js
+an Ecommerce website built using html css and js